History of Qatar: Bronze Age (2100–1155 BC)

 The Qatari Peninsula was close enough to the Dilmun civilization in Bahrain to have felt its influence.
-Barbar pottery was excavated in two sites by the Qatar Archaeology Project, evidencing the country's involvement in Dilmun's trade network.
+Barbar pottery was excavated in two sites by the Qatar Archaeology Project, suggesting Qatar's involvement in Dilmun's trade network.
 When the people of Dilmun began engaging in maritime activities around 2100 to 1700 BC, the inhabitants of Qatar started diving for pearls in the Persian Gulf.
 The Qataris were engaged in the trading of pearls and date palms during this era.

 It has been argued that the remains of Dilmun settlements found in Qatar do not represent major evidence of long-term human habitation.
-Qatar remained largely uninhabited during this period due to regular migration by nomadic Arab tribes searching for untapped sources food and water.
+Qatar remained largely uninhabited during this period due to regular migration by nomadic Arab tribes searching for untapped food and water sources.
 The settlements dating to the Dilmun period, particularly in Al Khor Island, may have been established to expedite trade journeys between Bahrain to the closest significant settlement in the Persian Gulf, Tell Abraq.
 Another scenario entails that the encampments were created by visiting fishermen or pearl fishers from Dilmun.
 It has also been suggested that the presence of pottery is indicative of trade between the inhabitants of Qatar and the Dilmun civilization, though this is considered unlikely due to the scarce population of the peninsula during this period.

-Kassite Babylonian-influenced materials dating back to the second millennium BC, which were found in Al Khor Island, reveal evidence of trade relations between the inhabitants of Qatar and the Kassite.
+Kassite Babylonian-influenced materials dating back to the second millennium BC, which were found in Al Khor Island, are evidence of trade relations between the inhabitants of Qatar and the Kassite.
 Among the findings were 3,000,000 crushed snail shells and Kassite potsherds.
 It has been asserted that Qatar was the site of the earliest known production of shellfish dye owing to a purple dye industry operated by the Kassite which existed on the island.
-The dye was obtained from the Murex snail and was known as "Tyrian purple".
-Dye production may have been supervised by the Irtaza the great in Bahrain with the purpose of exporting the dye to Mesopotamia.
+The dye was obtained from the murex snail and was known as "Tyrian purple".
+Dye production may have been supervised by the Kassite administration in Bahrain to export the dye to Mesopotamia.